-When it comes to buying an electronic sample pad, the experience is bit different than purchasing electronic drum kits.
+When it comes to buying an electronic sample pad, the experience is a bit different than purchasing electronic drum kits.
 An electronic percussion pad is essentially a tiny electronic drum set arranged in a portable fashion.

 Most electronic sample pads consist of small rubber surfaces that can be programmed to play different sounds and triggers.
-Look at our comparison table below.
-I will provide you with more information that will help you in our Buyer’s Guide later.
+Check out our comparison table below.